-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by Local Governing Committees and Board of Trustees; - regular reviews by the Finance and Audit Committee which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - · setting targets to measure financial and other performance; - · clearly defined purchasing (asset purchase or capital investment) guidelines; - · delegation of authority and segregation of duties; - · identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by Local Governing Committees and Board of Trustees; - regular reviews by the Finance and Audit Committee which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; - identification and management of risks. - Risk register regularly updated and reviewed to identify any risks to the estate and the financial implications. - Finance and Audit committee along with the Trust Board meet, discuss and review the estate to ensure that the estate is well maintained and complies with relevant legislation.

-Trustees appointed Buzzacott as Internal Auditor (IA) for the financial year 2021-22.
+Trustees appointed Buzzacott as Internal Auditor (IA) for the financial year 2022-23.
 The IA's role includes giving advice on financial matters and performing a range of checks on the Trust's financial systems.
 The IA has a schedule of work and areas will be agreed by the Chair of the Finance, Audit and Risk Committee.
 Once a term a specific area for audit is agreed, with the report and recommendations going to Trustees.

 A written report is provided and is considered in detail by the Finance and Audit Committee and then reported to the Trust Board.
-The three areas reviewed in 2021-22 were:
+The three areas reviewed in 2022-23 were: